imgag/ngs-bits/doc/install_all_and_test.md

 ## (4) GSvar setup (Windows)

 GSvar is a variant filtering and reporting tool for Windows that is tightly integrated with the NGSD.
-You can download the [pre-built binaries](https://medgen.medizin.uni-tuebingen.de/NGS-downloads/GSvar-current.zip), or you can build the GSvar according to the [Windows installation instructions](install_win.md).
+You can build the GSvar according to the [Windows installation instructions](install_win.md).

 After building GSvar, you need to configure it: